BuvinJT/distbuilder/docs/HighLevel.md

 ### RobustInstallerProcess

-This process is intended for use you need to produce multiple binaries from Python scripts and/or multiple installable "packages" bundled together.
+This process is intended for use when you need to produce multiple binaries from Python scripts and/or multiple installable "packages" bundled together.
-It is also usueful building an installable distrubtion which does NOT involve a Python to binary conversion process (e.g. packaging binaries produced in another langauge with some other compiler).
+It is also useful building an installable distribution which does NOT involve a Python to binary conversion process (e.g. packaging binaries produced in another language with some other compiler).

 Constructor: